WormBase/website-jbrowse-protein/README.md

 only the protein fasta file gets processed).
 After processing the the files, the script will upload the JBrowse data to the Alliance JBrowse S3 bucket (agrjbrowse).

+IMPORTANT NOTE about GoCD: typically, the `JBrowseSoftwareProcessWBPro` and `JBrowseProcessWBProtein` are paused to prevent them from accidentally running when updates to this repo are commited.
+Be sure to unpause them when you want these pipelines to run.

 # Building JBrowse servers

 See the documentation in https://github.com/WormBase/website-genome-browsers/blob/master/README.md